-GE Healthcare and SOPHiA GENETICS to collaborate to match treatments to multimodal patient data and cancer type
+GE Healthcare and SOPHiA GENETICS to Collaborate to Match Treatments to Multimodal Patient Data and Cancer Type

-CHICAGO and BOSTON, July 6, 2021 /PRNewswire/ --GE Healthcare and SOPHiA GENETICStoday announced that they have signed a letter of intent to collaborate on advancing cancer care, with the goal of better targeting and matching treatments to each patient's genomic profile and cancer type, helping to ensure the most effective and personalized treatment.
+GE Healthcare and SOPHiA+GENETICS today announced that they have signed a letter of intent to collaborate on advancing cancer care, with the goal of better targeting and matching treatments to each patient’s genomic profile and cancer type, helping to ensure the most effective and personalized treatment.

 The companies aim to develop new artificial intelligence (AI)-powered analytics and workflow solutions to serve both the clinical and biopharma markets.
 They’ll be deploying GE Healthcare’s extensive medical imaging and monitoring capabilities and Edison platform-enabled data aggregation with the SOPHiA DDM™ cloud-based software-as-a-service analytics genomic insights platform and related solutions, which are available in more than 750 hospitals, laboratories and biopharma companies.